 If you missed Varun’s presentation (or indeed any others), you can sign up on The CHRO Virtual Summit website for free and view it until June 30th!

-The 3rd HR Congress Brussels, November 27-28 will feature a selection of sessions that will explore this topic and much more!
+The 3rd HR Congress Brussels, November 27-28 will feature a selection of sessions that will explore culture, engagement, experience, and much more!
 Make sure you follow The HR Congress Blog and #HRCongress18 to stay posted on all the latest news, updates and content from the world of work!